UART Debug

 Using Tabby

-Double-click the Tabby application icon to launch the software.
+After installation, double-click the Tabby icon to launch the application.

 Serial Port Configuration